New Bounds on the Size of Binary Codes with Large Minimum Distance: Introduction

-Low-capacity scenarios are of increasingly greater importance with the advent of the Internet of Things (IoT) and the next generation of mobile networks.
-In general, IoT devices operate under extreme power constraints and often need to communicate at very low signal-to-noise ratio (SNR), e.g., $-13$ dB or $0.03$ bits per transmission (in terms of channel capacity) in Narrow-Band-IoT protocols \cite{ratasuk2016overview}.
-In the standard, legacy turbo codes or convolutional codes at moderate rates together with many repetitions are adopted.
-This implies effective code rates as low as $1.6 \times 10^{-4}$ are supported in such protocols.
+Low-rate codes are becoming increasingly important with the emergence of low-capacity scenarios, including the Internet of Things (IoT) and satellite communications.
+For instance, in IoT network, the devices need to operate under extreme power constraints and often need to communicate at very low signal-to-noise ratio \cite{ratasuk2016overview}.
+In the standard, legacy Turbo codes or convolutional codes at moderate rates together with many repetitions are adopted to support communication at low rates.
 It is expected, however, that repeating a moderate-rate code to enable low-rate communication will result in rate loss and suboptimal performance.
-As a result, studying ultra-low-rate error-correcting codes for reliable communications in such low-capacity regimes becomes necessary \cite{fereydounian2019channel,abbasi2021hybrid, dumer2020codes, abbasiy2021polar, dumer2021combined}.
+As a result, studying low-rate error-correcting codes for reliable communications in such low-capacity regimes has become a subject of extensive recent works \cite{shirvanimoghaddam2016raptor,fereydounian2019channel,abbasi2021hybrid, dumer2020codes, abbasiy2021polar, dumer2021combined, abbasi2022polar, jamali2021massive, dumer2021codes, vaezi2022cellular, abbasi2022hybrid}.

-In this paper we focus on minimum distance properties of codes in the ultra-low-rate regime, which can be also described as the \text{large} minimum distance regime, to be specified later.
-Let $C$ be a binary $(n, M, d)$ code of length $n$, size $M$, minimum distance $d = (n - j)/2$.
-The \textit{dimension} of $C$ is given by $k = \log_2 M$, the rate by $R = k/n$, and relative distance by $\delta = d/n$.
-Given positive integers $n$ and $d$, $A(n, d)$ denote the maximal value of $M$ such that a $(n, M, d)$ code exists. $A(n, d)$ is a fundamental quantity in coding theory subject to extensive studies in the past.
-Lower bounds on $A(n, d)$ are usually obtained by constructions.
-For a survey on the known bounds with finite $n$ and $d$, the reader is referred to \cite{litsyn1998update} and the websites \cite{agrell, brouwer}.
-For asymptotic lower bounds and a survey of prior asymptotic results the reader is referred to \cite{jiang2004asymptotic, gaborit2008asymptotic}.
-In this paper, we focus on studying bounds on $A(n, d)$ in the high-minimum distance regime, in particular, when $d = n/2 - \Theta(\sqrt{n})$.
+Motivated by the need to revisit various aspects of channel coding in the low-rate regime, from efficient code design to reliable decoding algorithms, in this paper we focus on the minimum distance properties of binary codes in the low-rate regime, which can be also described as the \text{large} minimum distance regime, to be specified later.
+Let $C$ be a binary code of length $n$, size $M$, and minimum distance $d = (n - j)/2$, referred to as an $(n, M, d)$ code (for the sake of simplifying the equations, we reserve the parameter $j$ to denote $n-2d$ in various places throughout the paper).
+With a slight abuse of terminology, the \textit{dimension} of $C$, including for non-linear codes, is denoted by $k = \log_2 M$.
+Also, let $R = k/n$ denote the code rate.
+In this paper, we focus on studying bounds on $A_2(n, d)$ in the large-minimum distance regime, in particular, when $d = n/2 - \Omega(\sqrt{n})$, i.e., $j = \Omega(\sqrt{n})$.
+For ease of notation, we use $A(n, d)$ to denote $A_2(n,d)$ throughout the paper keeping in mind that the focus is on studying binary codes.